Virtual assistant

 Registering a move (transfer)

-Assigning an account to a billing point
+Assignment of an account to a billing point

-Add/modify default charge advance payment for a billing point
+Add/modify the default charge advance payment of a billing point

-View consumption site rates
+View site billing rates

-Creation/editing of a consumption rate
+Creation/editing of a consumption tariff

 Creation/editing of a consumption tariff component